wowofbob/yesod-util/README.md

   toJSON = toJSON . toInt
 ```

-Next, lets make a handler for this service:
+Now lets make a handler for this service:

 ```haskell
 postMathServiceR :: Handler Value